COVID-19 Policies & Procedures

 HEALTH AND SAFETY for CATHOLIC MISSION TRIPS, INC

-Catholic Mission Trips, Inc is committed to working with you, the communities we serve, and your collective participation to ensure the safety and prevention of COVID-19.
+Catholic Mission Trips, Inc is committed to working with you, the communities we serve, and your collective participation to ensure health safety and prevention of COVID-19 and the COVID-19 variants.

 PRIOR TO MISSION WEEK

-Catholic Mission Trips, Inc will work with parish youth leader to create an emergency plan in the event that a participant develops symptoms or COVID-19 while on the mission trip.
-If any student, chaperone, or CMT staff tests positive for COVID-19, it is assumed all participants have been exposed to COVID-19.
-All activities will stop and parents will be contacted immediately.
+Catholic Mission Trips, Inc will work with parish youth leader for groups or adult participants for individual trips to create an emergency plan in the event that a participant develops symptoms or COVID-19 while on the mission trip.
+CMT reserves the right to send the whole group home.
+If any participant or CMT staff tests positive for COVID-19, it is assumed all participants have been exposed to COVID-19.
 CMT Team Leader and Youth Leader will revert to the group Emergency Plan.
 All parents and participants will receive a copy and must sign the COVID-19 Policies & Procedures and COVID-19 Emergency Plan.

 DURING MISSION WEEK

-CMT Staff is committed to sanitizing all surface areas, tables, counters, sinks, light switches, door handles, and other common touch points before and after use.
+CMT Staff is committed to sanitizing all surface areas.
 Frequent handwashing will be expected of all participants and hand sanitizing stations will be readily available.
 Each participant will receive a daily health screening including temperature checks and asking each participant about symptoms.

 AFTER MISSION WEEK

-In accordance with CDC travel guidelines, all participants are required to quarantine for 2 weeks after travel.
-Individuals or parents must contact the youth leader if mission participant experiences any symptoms of illness up to 14 days after returning home.
-Youth leader will contact Director of Missions from Catholic Mission Trips, Inc to report illness, and if necessary, fellow participants will be contacted.
-By attending the mission, each participant and parents, must acknowledge the risks associated and importance of prevention regarding COVID-19.
-We ask each family to be prepared to have an action plan if participant returns home with being exposed to COVID-19.
+CDC does not require travelers to undergo a mandatory federal quarantine.
+However, CDC recommends that unvaccinated travelers self-quarantine after travel for 5 days, get a viral test 3-5 days after travel, and self-monitor for symptoms.
+Individuals or parents must contact the youth leader if the participant experiences any symptoms of illness up to 14 days after returning home.
+The youth leader will contact the Director of Missions from Catholic Mission Trips, Inc: Megan Yedkois at (540)825-2917 or [email protected] to report illness, and if necessary, fellow participants will be contacted.
+By attending the mission, each participant and parents must acknowledge the risks associated and importance of prevention regarding COVID-19 and COVID variants.
+We ask each family to be prepared to have an action plan if a participant returns home with being exposed to COVID-19.